Ouxsoft/LivingMarkup/docs/lhtml5.md

 LHTML5 stands for Living Hypertext Markup Language 5.
 LHTML5 looks much like HTML5 with the addition of custom elements called components.

 ## Component
 A component can be either an existing HTML tag or a new HTML tag.
+What makes a component a component is that the parser instantiates the tag as an object when found.
 ```html5
 <block/>
 ```